 infancy), another Deborah baptized in 1819, John in 1822, Mary Ann in

-1824, Anne in about 1829, followed by Sarah, James and Jane baptized in
+1824, Anne in 1828, followed by Sarah, James and Jane baptized on

-1832 and William in 1834 (further details below).
+Christmas Day 1832 and William in 1834 (further details below).

-1824 for “stealing four sacks of oats and four sacks of
+“stealing four sacks of oats and four sacks of beans” from the canal

-“drowned in the Grand Junction Canal Tunnel at
+James died, “drowned in the Grand Junction Canal Tunnel at

 Paddington”.
-He was buried on 12 April
+He was buried, back in Linslade, on 12 April

 1834.
 Nearly thirty years later, in 1861, Hannah was still living